bestia-dev-archived/mem3_game/README.md

 # mem3_game
 Learning Rust Wasm/WebAssembly with Virtual Dom Dodrio and WebSocket communication - part three.
 It is s time to let mem2 development as it is.
 A step toward idiomatic Rust, but not the final step.
-Each project in the Workspace has its own readme.md.
-Read them too.
 ## Clone
 ```
 git clone git@github.com:LucianoBestia/mem3_game.git